MultiGridBarrier 0.9.0

 Spectral elements

-Solve a 1d p-Laplace problem as follows:
+Solve a 1d p-Laplace problem using spectral methods as follows:

 spectral1d_solve(n=40,p=1.0,verbose=false);